柠檬精

 Lemon Spirit / Sour Grapes Monster

 A 'Lemon Spirit' is someone overcome with envy — so sour about other people's good fortune that they practically pickle themselves.
-The twist is that Chinese netizens use it almost affectionately, either poking fun at others or cheerfully owning their own jealousy.
-Saying 'I'm such a 柠檬精' is less of an insult and more of a relatable confession: yes, I saw your vacation photos, yes I'm seething, and yes, I'm fine with admitting it.
+Emerging around 2019, the twist is that Chinese netizens use it almost affectionately, either poking fun at others or cheerfully owning their own jealousy.
+Saying 'I'm such a "柠檬精"' is less of an insult and more of a relatable confession: yes, I saw your vacation photos, yes I'm seething, and yes, I'm fine with admitting it.

 Cultural Context